Ranked! Every Premier League club by squad value – how much is your team worth?

 6. Arsenal (£498.6m)

-Arsenal have fallen behind the Premier League's elite in recent seasons, having now finished outside the top four for consecutive campaigns.
-Their decline is further reflected in squad value, which is behind the top five by some distance.
+Arsenal have fallen behind the Premier League's elite in recent seasons, having now finished outside the top four in back-to-back campaigns.
+Their decline is further reflected in squad value, which is behind the top five by some distance – although perhaps that will change if Unai Emery can build on his impressive start in north London.

-Strike duo Pierre-Emerick Aubameyang (£67.5m) and Alexandre Lacazette (£54m) are the Gunners' most prized assets, but Mesut Ozil's value has dropped to £40.5m after a difficult few months.
-Aaron Ramsey is currently considered to be worth £40.5m, but that could change amid reports that he won't be signing a new contract at the Emirates Stadium.
+Strike duo Pierre-Emerick Aubameyang (£67.5m) and Alexandre Lacazette (£54m) are the Gunners' most prized assets, but Mesut Ozil's value has dropped to £40.5m despite signing a new contract at the Emirates Stadium in January.

 5. Tottenham (£747.45m)

-Tottenham might not be a match for Arsenal in terms of off-field revenue, but they dwarf their north London rivals when it comes to squad value.
-Mauricio Pochettino's excellent work in helping to develop the likes of Harry Kane, Dele Alli and Christian Eriksen has paid dividends on the pitch - and it would do the same off it if Spurs ever opted to sell, with the three attackers currently worth a combined £297m.
+Tottenham are building a new stadium to try and close the revenue gap with the rest of the big six, but they have already overtaken rivals Arsenal when it comes to squad value.
+Much of the credit must go to Mauricio Pochettino, who has helped to develop the likes of Harry Kane, Dele Alli and Christian Eriksen – if Spurs ever opted to sell the trio, they could fetch a combined £297m.

 4. Chelsea (£766.58m)